-- 3.3 Courses related to professional competencies offer salespersons opportunities to develop and deepen their knowledge in estate agency work.
-These will be grouped into three categories: Laws and Regulations, Property Markets, and Other Real Estate Knowledge. - P1: Laws and Regulations focuses on developing and enhancing the professional ethics of KEOs and salespersons and promoting their knowledge of the Estate Agents Act and Regulations, and other relevant laws and regulations.
-It also aims to raise the professional standards of KEOs and salespersons through learning best practices relating to estate agency work and deepening of knowledge of CEA's practice guidelines. - P2: Property Markets is designed to equip and deepen KEOs and salespersons' understanding of the essential knowledge required for them to effectively perform estate agency work in the various property markets. - P3: Other Real Estate Knowledge is aimed at expanding KEOs and salespersons' ancillary knowledge for salespersons to effectively provide sound advice to their clients.
+- 3.3 As set out in the Professional Competencies reference guide (see Annex A), courses should be developed according to knowledge areas essential to the conduct of estate agency. - 3.4 Courses related to professional competencies offer salespersons opportunities to develop and deepen their knowledge in estate agency work.
+These will be grouped into three categories: Laws and Regulations, Property Markets, and Other Real Estate Knowledge. - (i) P1: Laws and Regulations focuses on developing and enhancing the professional ethics of KEOs and salespersons and promoting their knowledge of the Estate Agents Act and Regulations, and other relevant laws and regulations.
+It also aims to raise the professional standards of KEOs and salespersons through learning best practices relating to estate agency work and deepening of knowledge of CEA's practice guidelines. - (ii) P2: Property Markets is designed to equip and deepen KEOs and salespersons' understanding of the essential knowledge required for them to effectively perform estate agency work in the various property markets. - (iii) P3: Other Real Estate Knowledge is aimed at expanding KEOs and salespersons' ancillary knowledge for salespersons to effectively provide sound advice to their clients.
 It covers a wider spectrum of real estate knowledge and seeks to equip KEOs and salespersons with the appreciation and understanding of broader real estate knowledge such as major emerging trends.

-P1: Laws and P2: Property P3: Other Real Estate Regulations Markets Knowledge Estate Agents Act, Regulations & Guidelines Other Laws & Regulations ResidentialCommercialIndustrialForeign Sustainable Living Environment Appreciation of other real estate knowledge
+P1: Laws and P2: Property P3: Other Real Estate Regulations Markets Knowledge Estate Agents Act, Regulations &amp; Guidelines Other Laws &amp; Regulations ResidentialCommercialIndustrialForeign Sustainable Living Environment Appreciation of other real estate knowledge

-- 3.4 The CPD framework also features mandatory courses that KEOs and salespersons have to attend to deepen their knowledge essential for their estate agency work.
-The mandatory courses could be on government regulations relating to property transactions and estate agency work, including latest regulatory changes and updates. - 3.5 Further elaboration of the Professional Competencies is provided in our reference guide under Annex A. The reference guide aims to provide an overview of the essential knowledge and competencies that are required for KEOs and salespersons in their respective areas of work.
+3.5 Further elaboration of the Professional Competencies is provided in our reference guide under Annex A. The reference guide aims to provide an overview of the essential knowledge and competencies that are required for KEOs and salespersons in their respective areas of work